temporalio/edu-errstrat-dotnet-code/exercises/non-retryable-err-types/README.md

     1. In one terminal, start the Worker by running `dotnet run --project Worker`.
     2. In another terminal window, start the Workflow Execution by running `dotnet run --project Client`.
     3. Go to the Web UI and view the status of the Workflow.
 It should be Running.
 In the terminal window that the Worker is running, you can see that it is currently retrying the exception, verifying that the exception is no longer non-retryable.
-    4. Stop this Workflow in the WebUI, as it will never successfully complete with Ctrl-C.
+    4. Stop this Workflow with `Ctrl-C`, as it will never successfully complete.

 ## Part B: Configure Retry Policies to set Non-Retryable Error Types